 Houston maintains over 7,000 miles of water pipelines that supply treated water to residential and commercial areas.

-The system consists of pump stations, storage tanks, and pressure management zones, which provide reliable, high-quality water service.
+The system comprises pump stations, storage tanks, and pressure management zones, providing reliable and high-quality water service.

 Modern sensor systems operate within the distribution network to track leaks and verify safety requirements through automatic monitoring.